The Complete HCG Diet Plan

 In this article I'm going to show you how you can create a super healthy meal plan that is tasty and easy to stick to!

-In order to be successful on the HCG weight loss protocol, not only is it important to follow the guidelines set forth by Dr. Simeon, but it is imperative that you follow and maintain a very low calorie diet, consuming no more than 500 calories a day.
+In order to be successful on the HCG weight loss protocol, not only is it important to follow the guidelines set forth by Dr. Simeon, but it is imperative that you follow and maintain a very low calorie diet, consuming no more than 500 calories a day (well there is an 800 calorie version also).
 More importantly though is how those 500 calories are made up.
 While most of us eat more than 500 calories in just one sitting at our favorite restaurant, the HCG diet is very specific in just how to spread those calories out through your day.

-While the list of HCG approved foods may seem short, it is compiled carefully so your body can easily lose weight and you can plan your meals easily.
+While the approved HCG Diet food list may seem short, it is compiled carefully so your body can easily lose weight and you can plan your meals easily.
 Some of the most successful dieters will tell contribute their success to meal planning and finding recipes that change things up, meaning they don’t get bored with their food choices.

 To ensure you are eating the correct amount you may want to invest in a small kitchen scale, especially for your protein.
 If possible, your proteins should be organic, and look for grass-fed red meats.
 For all other approved foods, they should be organic as well, and most of your fruits and vegetables can be found at your local farmers market.